fanglab/BEAST/docs/usage.rst

 	$ ./GO_TFBS.sh <TFBS_multifasta> <*.fasta> <TF_name>

 This wrapper takes a TFBS multifasta, computes a PSSM, and corresponding TFBS hits in a given DNA sequence in FASTA format.
-For example, to compute a hit list of XylR TFBSs in one of the dummy *C. difficile* FASTA files given in section (1):
+For example, to compute a hit list of XylR TFBSs in one of the dummy *C. difficile* FASTA files given in **Section 1**:

 ./GO_TFBS.sh XylR.fasta 020711.fas XylR